george-shammar/ruby_enumerable_methods/README.md

 ### my_select
 Created to return a new array containing all elements of array for which the given block returns a true value.

+### my_all?
+It returns a boolean value true if all the objects in the enumerable satisfies the given condition, else it returns false.

+### my_any?
+It returns a boolean value if any of the object in the enumerable satisfies the given condition, else it returns false.